Drum Transcription: “Voice” — Simon Phillips with Hiromi

 If we do count the solos in 9/4, then it might make the most sense to count the “7” sections as 7/4.

-I’m beginning to see why Han used 14/8 and 13/8 for the head — alternating between 7/4 and 13/8 might be kind of gnarly, so 14/8 was used to maintain an 8th note pulse.
+I’m beginning to see why Han used 14/8 and 13/8 for the head — alternating between 7/4 and 13/8 is quite gnarly, so 14/8 was used to maintain an 8th note pulse.
 14/8 is still used even when there’s no alternating meter, perhaps for consistency.

-Phew, we got a bit sidetracked there.
-Let’s get to why you’re here: next up in the tune is the focus of today’s transcription, a drum solo!
+Phew... we got a bit sidetracked there.
+Anyhoo, let’s get to why you’re even reading this.
+Next up in the tune is the focus of today’s transcription, a drum solo!
 Much like the piano solo, things start in 9/4 with the same vamp, before eventually getting to 7/4.

 The drum solo starts with some grooving, before moving into some triplets: